jk123jkl/fortune-jkrandosily/README.md

 # fortune-jkrandosily
 **WARNING: this file contains things that are not suitable for younger audiences, include: strong language, sexual references, and severe brainrot**

-The worst quote packs in UNIX history
+The worst quote packs in UNIX history.

 Qoutes for the fortune program that adds various quotes that I found funny.

 ## Features